Chloy02/akasa-air-data-pipeline-task/README.md

-# Akasa Air Data Engineering Pipeline
+# Akasa Air Data Engineering Pipeline Task

 ## Overview
 A comprehensive data pipeline solution for processing customer and order data from multiple sources (CSV and XML) using both database-based and in-memory approaches.
 This project demonstrates ETL pipeline implementation with dual processing methodologies for business intelligence and analytics.